cisco-outshift-ai-agents/caipe-workshop-mars-colony/301-mission6.md

 kubectl delete secret --all -n ai-platform-engineering
 ```

 Once deleted, external secrets manager will automatically re-create the secrets with the latest values.
+Run below command to verify that the secrets have been re-created:

 ```bash
 kubectl get secrets -n ai-platform-engineering